dashpay/docs/masternodes/setup.rst

 to give Dash Core time to shut down::

   ~/.dashcore/dash-cli stop
-  sleep 5
+  sleep 15
   ~/.dashcore/dashd

-At this point you can monitor your masternode using ``dashman/dashman status``, by entering ``~/.dashcore/dash-cli masternode status`` or using the **Get status** function in DMT.
+At this point you can monitor your masternode using ``~/dashman/dashman status``, by entering ``~/.dashcore/dash-cli masternode status`` or using the **Get status** function in DMT.
 The final result should appear as follows:

 .. figure:: img/setup-dash-cli-start.png
    :width: 400px

-   dash-cli masternode status output showing successfully started masternode
+   dash-cli masternode status output showing successfully registered masternode

 At this point you can safely log out of your server by typing ``exit``.
 Congratulations!
 Your masternode is now running.